slwelton/slwelton.github.io/_pages/content-design-mobile.md

 To use the app, the designs indicated that we needed the user's full name, an email address, and a password.

 For the first screen, I wanted to strike a friendly tone with using "Tell us about you."
-In my style guide, I had decided that I wanted form labels to be in the form of questions, so I used that for the full name field.

 I used some hint text to tell the user what we were expecting, trying to use a gender-neutral name, and a brief explanation about why the full name was being requested to ease any concerns.